 By U.S. mail

 - Download and print our Withdrawal Request Form.

 Complete all sections of the form and sign where indicated.

-Note: If the withdrawal is going to the school, enter the beneficiary's student ID in Section 3 of the form, and write it in the Memo section of your check.
+Note: If the withdrawal is going to the college or other post-secondary school, enter the beneficiary's student ID in Section 3 of the form, and write it in the Memo section of your check.